NVIDIA/spark-rapids/docs/get-started/getting-started-workload-qualification.md

 ---
 # Getting Started on Spark workload qualification

-The RAPIDS Accelerator for Apache Spark does not support all the features which are supported in Apache Spark.
-If you plan to convert existing Spark workload from CPU to GPU, it is highly recommended that you do gap analysis to figure out if there are any unsupported features such as functions, expressions, data types, data formats.
+The RAPIDS Accelerator for Apache Spark runs as many operations as possible on the GPU.
+If there are operators which do not yet run on GPU, they will seamlessly fallback to the CPU.
+There may be some performance overhead because of host memory to GPU memory transfer.
+When converting an existing Spark workload from CPU to GPU, it is recommended to do an analysis to understand if there are any features (functions, expressions, data types, data formats) that do not yet run on the GPU.
-After that we will know which workload is more suitable to GPU, which is called "workload qualification" here.

-If there are certain operators which can not run on GPU due to the current limitations, they will fallback to CPU mode.
-As a result, it may incur some performance overhead because of host memory <=> GPU memory transfer.
+Understanding this will help prioritize workloads that are best suited to the GPU.

-However it is not critical to ensure all operations are supported by the GPU and significant performance benefits can be gained before all operations are fully supported by the GPU.
+Significant performance benefits can be gained even if all operations are not yet fully supported by the GPU.
 It all depends on how critical the portion that is executing on the CPU is to the overall performance of the query.

-This article is to help you get familiar with the best practice and different tools we provide on how to do gap analysis and workload qualification.
+This article describe the tools we provide and how to do gap analysis and workload qualification.

 ## 1. Qualification and Profiling tool